-The Florida Department of Health, Sexual Violence Prevention Program (SVPP) is honored to provide to the Florida Legislature the 2014-2015 Rape Crisis Program Trust Fund legislative report, as mandated by section 794.055, Florida Statute.
-In 2003, the Florida Legislature created "The Sexual Battery Victims' Access to Services Act" and the Rape Crisis Program Trust Fund (RCPTF) within the Department of Health.
-The Act created a funding system for distribution of monies generated by a \$151 fine assessed on offenders convicted of sexual battery and other offenses, including aggravated battery and many of the other battery offenses.
+The Florida Department of Health (Department), Sexual Violence Prevention Program (SVPP) is pleased to provide the Florida Legislature the 2015-2016 Rape Crisis Program Trust Fund legislative report, as mandated by section 794.055, Florida Statutes.
+In 2003, the Florida Legislature created "The Sexual Battery Victims' Access to Services Act" and the Rape Crisis Program Trust Fund (RCPTF) within the Department.
+The Act created a funding system for distribution of monies generated by a \$151 fine assessed on offenders convicted of sexual battery and other offenses.
 While the clerk of the court retains \$1 of the fine as a service fee, \$150 goes to the RCPTF.
-This Act also requires the department to contract with a statewide, nonprofit association to distribute these funds for the provision of sexual battery recovery services.
-The department contracts with the Florida Council Against Sexual Violence, Inc. (FCASV), a statewide nonprofit organization committed to assisting victims and survivors of sexual violence and the rape crisis centers who serve them.
-FCASV subcontracts with rape crisis centers throughout the state to serve victims and enhance services.
+This Act also requires the Department to contract with a statewide, nonprofit association to distribute these funds for the provision of sexual battery recovery services.
+The Department contracts with the Florida Council Against Sexual Violence, Inc. (FCASV), a statewide nonprofit organization committed to assisting victims and survivors of sexual violence and the rape crisis centers that serve them.
+FCASV subcontracts with rape crisis centers throughout the state to serve victims.

-From September 2003 to June 2015, county clerks deposited \$16,309,310 into the trust fund.
-In 2014-2015, the Florida Council Against Sexual Violence received \$191,217 to provide statewide initiatives in support of victims, while 28 certified rape crisis centers received \$1,048,549, for a total annual distribution amount of \$1,239,766, to provide victims with a variety of sexual battery recovery services.
+From September 2003 to June 2016, county clerks deposited \$18,032,778 into the trust fund.
+Rape Crisis Program Trust Fund monies are awarded annually to FCASV.
+In fiscal year 2015-2016, the FCASV received \$223,167 to provide statewide initiatives in support of victims, while 28 certified rape crisis centers received \$1,282,254, for a total annual distribution amount of \$1,505,421 to provide victims with a variety of sexual battery recovery services.